Code-Institute-Submissions/mtopircean-project1/README.md

 Page designed in order to provide 404 customized message and experience.

-#### Accessability
+#### Accessibility
-From an accessability perspective, my goal was to create a clean website with data easy to read, positioned in a relevant maner in the page for the user.
+From an accessibility perspective, my goal was to create a clean website with data easy to read, positioned in a relevant manner in the page for the user.
 I`ve achieved this by:
-* Writing semantinc HTML
+* Writing semantic HTML
 * Correct selection of text size and font in order to contrast well with the other elements of the page.
 * Selection of photos used based on high resolution, good contrast.
 * As majority of photos where implemented as background, titles where used in order to replace alt attributes

-Another area I was mindfull of was that all of the consideration above where not lost when using the website in lower resolutions.
+Another area I was mindful of was that all of the consideration above where not lost when using the website in lower resolutions.

 #### Display size optimization